 The hip is a term frequently used to describe a large area of the body including the pelvis.
-The hip joint is the ball and socket joint where the top of the femur (bone in the thigh) that is shaped like a ball, the femoral head, fits into the “socket” or acetabulum of the pelvis.
-This joint is surrounded by a joint capsule, muscles, and ligaments increasing stability and facilitating its function.
+The hip joint is the ball-and-socket joint where the ball-shaped top of the femur (the femoral head) fits into the “socket” (acetabulum) of the pelvis.
+This joint is surrounded by a joint capsule, muscles, and ligaments, increasing stability and facilitating function.

 Soft-tissue injuries fall into two basic categories: acute injuries and overuse injuries.
 Acute injuries are caused by a traumatic event, such as a fall, twist, or blow to the body.
 Sprains, strains, and contusions are examples of common acute injuries.

-Overuse injuries occur gradually over time due to repetitive stress without allowing time for the body to heal.
-Tendonitis and bursitis are common soft-tissue overuse injuries, but can also occur in the setting of osteoarthritis.
+Overuse injuries occur gradually over time, when the joint undergoes repetitive stress without being given time to heal.
+Tendonitis and bursitis are common soft-tissue overuse injuries, but can also occur as a result of osteoarthritis.

 Initially, a medical history and physical examination by a musculoskeletal expert should be completed.
 Diagnostic imaging like x-rays or MRI may be ordered and sometimes diagnostic image-guided injections, with the help of x-rays or ultrasound, may be helpful.

-Treatment depends on the injury and its severity, but typically starts with conservative treatment with physical therapy to strengthen the hip muscles, the core muscles, normalizing the hip, pelvic and lower spine dynamics and posture.
-This can also include targeted image-guided injections.
+Treatment depends on the injury and its severity, but typically starts with conservative treatment with physical therapy to strengthen the hip and core muscles and normalize the hip, pelvic, and lower spine dynamics and posture.
+Such treatment can also include targeted image-guided injections.
 Should conservative treatment fail, surgical options might include release of muscles, repair of tendons, or possibly hernia surgery by a general surgeon.